DSR-RHIT/me447-visualizing-data/cm/cm301_portfolio_display-reqts.md

 data can be separated into groups by a categorical variable, creating one distribution for each level of the category for comparison.

-We will use three prospective graph designs for comparing distributions.
+We will use two prospective graph designs for comparing distributions.
 Include only one of these graph types in your portfolio.
 Select the design that best conveys the stories in your data.

-  - histograms
-  - density plots
+  - strip plot
-  - box plots
+  - box plot

 Data requirements

   - Minimum 200 observations of one quantitative variable
   - One or two categorical variables
-  - No time-series
+  - Time is excluded as a variable

 Categorical variables